Ann-Veruschka Jurisch: Political career

 Jurisch became a member of the Bundestag in the 2021 elections, representing the Konstanz district.
 In parliament, she has since been serving on the Committee on Internal Affairs and Community and the Committee on European Affairs.
-In this capacity, she is her parliamentary group’s rapporteur on migration.
+In this capacity, she is her parliamentary group's rapporteur on migration.
+Jurisch stood in the electoral district of Constance and entered the 20th German Bundestag via 14th place on the state list of the FDP Baden-Württemberg.

-In addition to her committee assignments, Jurisch is part of the German-Swiss Parliamentary Friendship Group.
+In addition to her committee assignments, Jurisch was part of the German-Swiss Parliamentary Friendship Group.